 We received a comment requesting calculations to compare the heat loss through the windows with the energy saved by extinguishing the lights.
-This type of assessment is not included in our determination of the permit and we therefore haven't requested this information from the Applicant.
+This type of assessment is not included in our determination of the permit and we therefore haven't requested this information from the applicant.
 However, permit condition 1.2.1 (a) requires that the operator takes appropriate measures to ensure that energy is used efficiently in the activities.
 In addition, opportunities to improve energy efficiency are required to be reviewed and implemented on a four yearly basis by permit conditions 1.2.1(b) and (c).

-We received comment that the site layout plan was inadequate.
-This has been updated and re-submitted and is now satisfactory.
+We received a comment that the site layout plan was missing information and contradicted information given elsewhere.